QA in Print Production

 With the average media insertion rate for a single, full page, color ad in a national publication running anywhere from $8k – $35k (and more), investing a few extra dollars for a hard copy proof will guarantee the media buy and safeguard the agency and client from argumentative finger pointing should an issue arise.

-I know it seems archaic to pull proofs, if you’re running a national print campaign and investing hundreds of thousands if not millions of dollars on the media buy prepress should be included as an integral step in your QC process.
-If a client never pulled proofs before and boasts an issue free track record they’re lucky.
-The statistical rate of error will increase with the rise in volume of ad production.
+I know it seems archaic to pull proofs, if you’re running a national print campaign and investing hundreds of thousands if not millions of dollars on the media buy, prepress should be included as an integral step in your QC process.
+If a client never pulls proofs and boasts an issue-free track record they’re lucky.
+The statistical rate of error will coincide with increased advertising volume, production and budgets.
 And print production (like the food industry) should always follow QC standards.